Research and innovation ideas to address Covid-19Return to opportunities

 Outcomes will be notified as quickly as possible.
 Applicants must show that they are able to start work within 4 weeks of confirmation of funding.

-In addition to standard reporting requirements, AHRC will require a project report detailing research discovery and research impact at the end of the project.
+In addition to standard reporting requirements, AHRC will require additional reporting requirements, and applicants will generally be expected to report on progress during and at the end of the project.

 This call appears in extraordinary times, and AHRC acknowledges with regret that not everyone in our academic community - for example those with caring responsibilities - will be equally placed to take part in it.